Webinar

 The benefits of address correction

-Address Correction is the process of reviewing postal addresses for accuracy and completeness and then fixing typos, casing, and abbreviations to match the standards of the local postal authority.
+Address correction is the process of reviewing postal addresses for accuracy and completeness and then fixing typos, casing, and abbreviations to match the standards of the local postal authority.
 Reliable address correction software can detect vacant, invalid, and undeliverable addresses by referencing authoritative address datasets.

 Smarty's address correction software works for both individual addresses and bulk address verification.
 You can also directly integrate address correction into your systems with our address validation APIs.